-Now is a good time to fit the cast axle boxes and springs (Rumney Models FA.05 or FG.05).
+Now is a good time to fit the cast axle boxes and springs (Rumney Models FG.06 or possibly FK.06).
 It will make life easier when bending up the brake levers as they should be bent, like the prototype, to clear the axleboxes and springs.